AdaBlock-dLLM: Semantic-Aware Diffusion LLM Inference via Adaptive Block Size: Methodology

-\Figref{fig:confidence_pattern} visualizes confidence dynamics at early, middle, and late decoding stages of LLaDA-8B-Base inference on GSM8K Benchmark.
-Based on these statistical analyses, we summarize the following observations and patterns: \begin{itemize}[leftmargin=*] \item For all stages, a high-confidence region emerges near the decoded (or prompt) tokens.
-This indicates that masked positions adjacent to decoded (high-confidence) tokens are more likely to attain high confidence and thus to be decoded.
+\begin{itemize}[leftmargin=*] \item For all stages, a high-confidence region emerges near the decoded tokens.
+This indicates that masked positions adjacent to decoded tokens are more likely to attain high confidence and thus to be decoded.
 We attribute this to \textbf{confidence locality}: dLLMs exhibit higher confidence in regions where local semantic meaning is complete. \item Although the model may generate in arbitrary order, its decoding trace shows a \textbf{global autoregressive tendency}.
-This pattern suggests a chain-like progression, which arises from semantic causality where subsequent predictions depend on prior semantics. \item As the decoding process unfolds, confidence for decoded tokens remains high, and the high-confidence region extends toward adjacent positions.
-In contrast, positions outside this region maintain consistently low confidence, forming what we term the \textbf{low-confidence floor}. \end{itemize}
+This pattern is consistent with a chain-like progression driven by semantic dependencies, where subsequent predictions rely on prior semantics. \item As the decoding process unfolds, confidence for decoded tokens remains high, and the high-confidence region extends toward adjacent positions.
+In contrast, positions outside this region maintain consistently low confidence. \end{itemize}

-\paragraph{Volatility Band and Local Stochasticity.} Building on these observations, we partition the position-wise confidence landscape into three regimes: \textit{i)} a high-confidence plateau with consistently large scores; \textit{ii)} a volatility band (VB) characterized by unstable, variable scores; and \textit{iii)} a low-confidence floor with persistently small scores.
-Among these regimes, the VB is the key region where the current decoding steps take place.
+\paragraph{Volatility Band and Local Stochasticity.} Building on these observations, we partition the position-wise confidence landscape into three regions: \textit{i)} a high-confidence plateau with consistently high scores, \textit{ii)} a volatility band (VB) characterized by unstable, variable scores, and \textit{iii)} a low-confidence floor with persistently low scores.
+Among these regions, the VB is the key region where the current decoding steps take place.
 As illustrated in \Figref{fig:confidence_pattern_band}, scores within the VB fluctuate over decoding steps (time) and across positions (space), yet remain clearly separated from the low-confidence floor.
 Additionally, the width of the VB varies from case to case.
 In contrast to the left-to-right expansion of the high-confidence plateau that is driven by global autoregressive causality, the decoding order within the VB is locally stochastic: the positional preference diminishes, and the sampling choice depends more heavily on the immediate semantic context.